pudly/schmopera-hugo/content/articles/talking-with-singers-eva-maria-westbroek.md

 I think I would have liked to work with animals!
 Maybe a dog trainer or something with horses - although I only just started riding!

 >_The Queen of Spades_ runs at The Royal Opera House 13 January to 1 February.
-For details and ticket information, \[click here\]([https://www.roh.org.uk/productions/the-queen-of-spades-by-stefan-herheim](https://www.roh.org.uk/productions/the-queen-of-spades-by-stefan-herheim "click here"))
+For details and ticket information, [click here](https://www.roh.org.uk/productions/the-queen-of-spades-by-stefan-herheim).